 By Marla Schultz

+No new curriculum?
 I stared at my parents.
 Were they joking?
 I was supposed to do school without any schoolbooks?
 Would I end up needing to repeat the seventh grade?
+In this article, I will tell you how I created a well-rounded education for myself using historical fiction for kids, biographies, and more, so that you can confidently create textbook alternatives for your children.

 It was 1980 and my parents were on staff at the Youth With a Mission (YWAM) base in Austria.
 The previous year, when I was beginning the sixth grade, my parents had ordered a correspondence course for me to use.
 Two or three staff members were assigned to teach the curriculum and help the children with school on the YWAM base and we all learned together.
 Sometimes we were in a classroom and other times in a more homey setting.
 I loved it.